joaomcteixeira/taurenmd/README.rst

 - João M.C.
 Teixeira. joaomcteixeira/Tauren-MD.
 Zenodo. http://doi.org/10.5281/zenodo.2579632.

-Or, if you want to cite a specific version you have used, refer to the `DOI of that version`, for example:
+Or, if you want to cite a specific version you have used, refer to the `DOI of that version`_, for example:

 - João M.C.
 Teixeira.
 (2019, February 28). joaomcteixeira/Tauren-MD: v0.5.2 (Version v0.5.2).
 Zenodo. http://doi.org/10.5281/zenodo.2580076

 You **SHOULD** by all means cite the Molecular Dynamics (MD) analysis libraries upon which Tauren-MD wraps.
-For example, by selecting ``"mdtraj"`` as ``"traj_type"`` in the `configuration file`_, then you should also cite MDTraj; the same applies for any other library Tauren-MD uses and which you have chosen to use.
+For example, by selecting ``"mdtraj"`` as ``"traj_type"`` in the `configuration file`_ you are making use of it, therefore you should also cite MDTraj along with Tauren-MD; the same applies for any other library Tauren-MD uses and which you have chosen to use.

 .. _`DOI of that version`: https://zenodo.org/record/2580076#.XH_8jYVw30o
 .. _`configuration file`: https://joaomcteixeira.github.io/Tauren-MD/taurenhtml/html/rstfiles/configuration_file.html#trajectory-type